dljw98/Capstone-Project/README.md

 ## Introduction to Project:
 With the aim to meet Tata's requirements adequately, the following are the different components of our project:
 1. Demand-Supply Matching Algorithm:
-    i.
     To generate optimal orders allocation to phlebotomists and routes to be taken that will maximise profits and reduce transit time.
 2. Scenario-Based Analysis:
-    i.
-To identify the optimal business settings using data-driven methodologies. ii.
+    To identify the optimal business settings using data-driven methodologies.
     Done with simulated data that was generated to imitate currently unobserved variables, and to test the Matching Algorithm.
 3. API for Product Integration:
-    i.
     To deploy the Matching Algorithm for Tata's future product integration.

 # Set Up:
 - Dependencies